akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 which was needed for some internals in Akka but a surprising behavior for end users.
 Therefore this behavior has changed in Akka 2.6.x and outstanding tasks are not run when the system is terminated.

-Instead, `system.registerOnTermination` or `CoordinatedShutdown` can be used for running such tasks when the shutting down.
+Instead, `system.registerOnTermination` or `CoordinatedShutdown` can be used for running such tasks when shutting down.

 ### IOSources & FileIO